-208. The New Testament Epistolary Literature
+208. The New Testament Epistolary Literature.
+Not offered 1966-'67.
+Three hours

 An intensive study of the place and role of the epistles in the canon of the New Testament, the doctrinal and ethical interpretations which they give of the redemption portrayed in the Gospels, the light they shed on the early Christian Church, and their abiding relevance and significance.